A1RM4X/HowTo-Palworld/README.md

 Restart & update the server by using this command `service palworld restart`

 Stop the server by using this command `service palworld stop`

+Please support the channel by liking the video, leaving a comment and watch the full length of it!
+THANKS!